tuttinator/quotable/README.md

 A webservice, written in Go, to generate Twitter-size images of quotes from articles as images.

+Written in a weekend as a proof of concept, and as an excuse to use Go.

 ## How does it work?

 ![Quotable demo](http://i.imgur.com/QBg0DAm.gif)